HMD Global: 2024-present

-The HMD brand was initially only used for corporate purposes and did not appear in advertising, with the name "Nokia Mobile" is used on social media.
+The HMD brand was initially only used for corporate purposes and did not appear in advertising, while the name "Nokia Mobile" is used on social media.
 In January 2024, HMD rebranded to 'Human Mobile Devices'.

 Starting in 2023, HMD has considered dropping the Nokia branding in favor of the generic HMD brand in order to diversify its portfolio.
-This came to fruition with the 2024 release of the HMD Vibe as the first non-Nokia HMD smartphone, and by 2025, HMD has discontinued the smartphones that are still under the Nokia brand, with the exemption of feature phones.
+This came to fruition with the 2024 release of the HMD Vibe as the first non-Nokia HMD smartphone, and by 2025, HMD has discontinued the smartphones that are still under the Nokia brand, with the exception of feature phones.
 It has been suggested that HMD have been preparing for the event that its exclusive agreement with Nokia Corporation will not be renewed as it will expire by 2026.
-However, on September 2025, Nokia Corporation has extended its licensing agreement with HMD by another two to three years beyond the original 2026 expiration, ensuring that Nokia-branded feature phones will continue to be sold through HMD Global.
+However, in September 2025, Nokia Corporation has extended its licensing agreement with HMD by another two to three years beyond the original 2026 expiration, ensuring that Nokia-branded feature phones will continue to be sold through HMD Global.

 On 8 September 2025, HMD announced that it was pulling out of the US market due to unfavourable regulatory conditions, particularly new tariffs on imported goods.
 The post reiterated that existing devices will be supported for the full warranty period, but all new devices will be exclusive to the international market.
 Subsequently, the US webpage for HMD was taken down and redirected to the international site.